 - Artistic License History:

 - The obvious one: the film's premise is that the urban myth that Max Schreck was a real vampire is not a myth.
 Any reputable source will attest to Schreck having been an accomplished stage actor for over a decade when he was cast as Orlok, and he continued to appear on the German stage and screen until he died of a heart attack in 1936.
+For that matter, neither was Schreck a method actor who remained constantly in character, though the elaborate make-up he wore as Orlok couldn't be removed during breaks in filming.
 The myth, however, makes for a much more entertaining story.
 (It didn't help Schreck himself was an eccentric, solitary man who delighted in being scary.)

 - In 1922, shooting outdoors at night simply wasn't possible with the film stocks and cameras available, and in fact all of the night scenes in the actual Nosferatu were obviously shot day-for-night for this reason.
 However, it serves the "Max Schreck was a vampire" narrative better to pretend these scenes were shot at night.